TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 DynamoDB stores items which consist of multiple attributes.
 DynamoDB supports ten different [data types](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.NamingRulesDataTypes.html#HowItWorks.DataTypes) for attributes.
 These include simple scalar types (string, number, binary, boolean and null), document types equivalent to JSON (list is equivalent to a JSON array, map is equivalent to a JSON object), and three set types (string set, number set, binary set).
 Sets can contain any number of unique values.
 Only top level string, number and binary attributes can be used as keys.
 Items have an overall size limit of 400KB.

 The [DynamoDB data model](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html) is a direct reflection of the original requirements.
 Every DynamoDB primary key includes a partition attribute.
-DynamoDB maps each row to a dedicated storage node by [hashing the partition attribute](https://en.wikipedia.org/wiki/Consistent_hashing).
-As the table grows in size, DynamoDB automatically adds more storage nodes, redistributing the data as needed.
+DynamoDB maps each item to a dedicated storage partition by [hashing the partition attribute](https://en.wikipedia.org/wiki/Consistent_hashing).
+As the table grows in size, DynamoDB automatically adds more storage partitions, redistributing the data as needed.
 This allows DynamoDB to scale horizontally pretty much indefinitely.

 Every query must include a specific value for the partition attribute.
-This means that each query can be handled by routing it to the storage instance that hosts the corresponding storage node.
+This means that each query can be handled by routing it to the storage instance that hosts the corresponding storage partition.
 This, together with an eventual consistency model, is what ensures DynamoDB's predictable, low latency response.
 This is all that is required to handle the first use case of key-value lookups returning a single row.

 {% include candid-image.html src="/assets/images/databases/dynamodb-partition-key.png" alt="DynamoDB Simple Key" attrib="[Amazon DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html#HowItWorks.Partitions.SimpleKey)" %}

 The primary key can optionally include a sort attribute to create a composite primary key.
-Data is maintained in sorted order in each storage node.
+Data is maintained in sorted order in each storage partition.
 Querying a table that uses a composite primary key can return multiple items in sorted order.
 You can retrieve all items with the same partition attribute, or a subset of items by specifying conditions on the sort attribute.
 This covers the second use case.

 {% include candid-image.html src="/assets/images/databases/dynamodb-partition-sort-key.png" alt="DynamoDB Composite Key" attrib="[Amazon DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html#HowItWorks.Partitions.CompositeKey)" %}